intel/ai-reference-models/benchmarks/recommendation/tensorflow/ncf/README.md

-## Benchmark Neural Collaborative Filtering (NCF) ##
+## Neural Collaborative Filtering (NCF) ##

 This document has instructions for how to run NCF for the following modes/precisions:
 * [FP32 inference](#fp32-inference-instructions)

-Benchmarking instructions and scripts for model training and inference.
+Instructions and scripts for model training and inference.

 ## FP32 Inference Instructions